Great Casterton: History

-The village's name means 'farm/settlement which was/near a Roman site'.
+The village's name means 'farm/settlement which was/near a 'chester', Roman site'.

 The earliest recorded settlement was a Roman fort ca 44 AD.
-A civilian settlement developed which was later a walled town and the defences are still apparent.
+A civilian settlement (vicus) developed which was later a walled town and the defences are still apparent.
 Archaeological excavations have been conducted on the town, a villa near the Gwash and burials including early Anglo-Saxons.
-Two miles north of the town are the earthwork remains of Woodhead Castle, a medieval moated ringwork with attached bailey.
+The 2015 discovery of a skeleton secured at the ankles with a locked set of iron fetters is thought to be evidence of slavery in Roman Britain.

-The parish church, dedicated to St Peter & St Paul, is recorded in the National Heritage List for England as a designated Grade I listed building.
+The Church of England parish church, dedicated to St Peter & St Paul, is recorded in the National Heritage List for England as a designated Grade I listed building.
 The churchyard is entered through an arched war memorial remembering the dead of both World Wars.
 The benefice is shared with Pickworth, Tickencote and Little Casterton.
 The poet John Clare was married to Martha "Patty" Turner at Great Casterton church in 1820.

+Two miles north of the village are the earthwork remains of Woodhead Castle, a medieval moated ringwork with attached bailey.

 Amenities

 The village has both a primary school, Great Casterton Church of England Primary School, and a secondary, Casterton College.
 The remaining pub in the village is the Crown Inn.